CodeConstruct/mctp/docs/mctpd.md

 #### `.RegisterTypeSupport`: `yau`

 This method is used to add support for mctp message types other than control messages.
-Once called successfully subsequent response for get message type control command will include this new message type also.
-Also the versions passed to this method will be used to respond to get version control command.
+Once called successfully subsequent response for Get Message Type Support control commands will include this new message type.
+Versions passed to this method will be used to respond to Get MCTP Version Support commands.

 `RegisterTypeSupport <msg type> <versions>`

-If message type is already registered then dbus call will fail
+If the message type is already registered, then dbus call will fail.

-`<msg type>` Message type defined in DSP0239
+ - `<msg type>` Message type, as defined in DSP0239.

-`<versions>` Versions supported for this message type formatted as uint32 integers as specified in DSP0236
+ - `<versions>` Versions supported for this message type formatted as uint32 integers as specified in DSP0236

 De-registration is automatic - the specified types (and versions) are registered for as long as the dbus sender remains attached to the message bus, and are